OpenNebula/docs/source/advanced_components/public_cloud/ec2qcg.rst

 Enabling Keypairs
 --------------------------------------------------------------------------------

-..
-Fixme: Should the reference be updated?

 In order to benefit from the Keypair functionality, the images that will be used by the econe users must be prepared to read the EC2\_PUBLIC\_KEY and EC2\_USER\_DATA from the CONTEXT disk.
-This can be achieved easily with the new `contextualization packages <http://opennebula.org/documentation:rel3.8:cong#contextualization_packages_for_vm_images>`__, generating a new custom contextualization package like this one:
+This can be achieved using a START SCRIPT:

 .. prompt:: text $ auto